ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     > **Note:**
     > Using [record type inclusion](https://ballerina.io/learn/by-example/type-inclusion-for-records/) allows including all the fields from the included record along with the defined fields.

-9. Create the `rabbitmq:Service` service listening on a `rabbitmq:Listener` listener with the `onMessage` remote method that gets called.
+9. Define a `rabbitmq:Service` listening on a `rabbitmq:Listener` listener with the `onMessage` remote method that gets called.

     ```
     @rabbitmq:ServiceConfig {